 TL:DR – Reasons to be a citizen scientist lepidopterist.

 I’ve been mothing since July 2018.
-By which I mean I have used a lure (an ultraviolet light source) and a trap to allow me to monitor, count, photograph, and release the moths that pass through my garden at night.
-It has apparently become a popular hobby, particularly among wildlife enthusiasts during the time when we were all in covid lockdown and had limited opportunity to be out and about exploring nature in situ, birdwatching, gulling, seeking out wildflowers, etc.
+By which I mean I have used lures (ultraviolet light sources, pheromones, and occasionally sugar mixtures) and a trap to allow me to monitor, count, photograph, and release the moths that pass through my garden at night.
+It has apparently since become an even more popular hobby, particularly among wildlife enthusiasts during the time when we were all in covid lockdown and had limited opportunity to be out and about exploring nature in situ, birdwatching, gulling, seeking out wildflowers, etc.

 There is an argument that mothing might be detrimental to the already heavily threatened populations of moths, but I think the benefits in terms of scientific insight and education far outweigh the negligible impact on moth populations.